ACF Flexible Content Renderer — Reusable PHP Without Switch/Case

 $layout = get_row_layout();

-* Let other developers override which file gets loaded for a layout.
+// Let plugins override which template file gets loaded for this layout.

 $template = apply_filters(